The Extinct Alphabet Book

 Read more about Jerry.

 Ralph Masiello, illustrator

-Ralph Masiello is an award-winning graduate of Rhode Island School of Design. he has illustrated several books for young readers, including The Frog Alphabet Book, The Yucky Reptile Alphabet Book, and The Icky Bug Alphabet Book.
+Ralph Masiello is an award-winning graduate of Rhode Island School of Design.
+He has illustrated many books for young readers, including The Skull Alphabet Book, The Yucky Reptile Alphabet Book, and The Icky Bug Alphabet Book.
 Ralph lives in Massachusetts with his family.

 Read more about Ralph.